-Charles Schmitz is Professor of Geography at Towson University in Baltimore, Maryland.
-He is the co-author of Historical Dictionary of Yemen (Historical Dictionaries of Asia, Oceania, and the Middle East).
+Charles Schmitz is a Professor of Geography at Towson University in Baltimore, Maryland.
+He is an expert on Yemen and the co-author of Historical Dictionary of Yemen (Historical Dictionaries of Asia, Oceania, and the Middle East).

-Hammoud Salhi is Professor of Political Science and Dean of Undergraduate Studies at California State University, Dominguez Hills.
+Hamoud Salhi is a Professor of Political Science and Dean of Undergraduate Studies at California State University, Dominguez Hills.
 He is a host of SWANA Region Radio on KPFK in Los Angeles.

 This interview was originally aired on the Scholars’ Circle.
 For more information and to access our archive of episodes click here.